This site is fictional demo content. It is not real news or affiliated with any real organization. Do not treat it as fact or professional advice.

 Corporate Reactions

-Alibaba announced that from Q3 this year, campus recruitment for QA engineers will decrease by 60%, with DevMind handling the relevant workload.
+Alibaba announced that from Q3 this year, it will reduce campus recruitment for testing engineer positions by 60%, with related work undertaken by DevMind.

-A ByteDance technical lead stated: "Our goal isn't to cut headcount, but to let existing engineers focus on more creative work."
+ByteDance's technical lead stated: "Our goal is not layoffs, but allowing existing engineers to focus on more creative work."

 Affected Groups

-• Some students pivoted to product management and operations roles
+• Some students shifted to product and operations roles

 Counterarguments

-"When cars replaced horse-drawn carriages, carriage drivers lost jobs, but a new profession — drivers — was born.
-DevMind eliminates repetitive coding work and creates new roles in AI tuning and architecture design." — Tsinghua University AI Research Institute
+"When carriages were replaced by cars, carriage drivers lost their jobs, but the new profession of driver was born.
+What DevMind eliminates is repetitive coding work; what it creates are new positions like AI tuning and architecture design." — Tsinghua University AI Research Institute

 Future Trends

-Sources indicate DevMind is developing "multi-agent collaborative coding," where AI will independently handle the complete process from requirements analysis to deployment.
+Sources reveal DevMind is developing "multi-agent collaborative programming" features, which will enable AI to independently complete the entire process from requirements analysis to deployment.

-The programming industry is entering an entirely new era.
+The programming industry is entering a completely new era.